Skip to Main Content

 • The Copyright percentage is also automatically calculated once the above two pieces of information is added.

-1. Assess whether the material falls under fair dealing guidelines.
-If it does, set the Copyright Status to Fair Use (the US equivalent to fair dealing).
-If it doesn't, or you're not sure, post a message to the Reserves team in the Teams channel or ask Inba, Kyle, or Caroline.
+• If the chapter does not fall under fair dealing, or if you're not sure, post a message to the Reserves team in the Teams channel or ask Inba.

 Setting citation status